Alfred-207/Alfred-207/README.md

 ### 🙋‍♂️ hey what's up dude
 i'm alfie

-i am presently employed in information technology, working on providing technical support to end-users in a public organisation
+i am presently employed in information technology, providing technical support and fulfilling service requests to end-users in a public organisation

 apart from that, i'm an intermediate developer. i have a firm grasp of lua, javascript and some other bits and bobs